 Safety Note: It is always recommended to cook any meat that was thawed in water or on the counter immediately and do not put back in the refrigerator or refreeze unless it has been cooked.

-EMERGENCY SITUATION: The Microwave
+Emergency Situation: The Microwave

 If you don't have those few hours to thaw in a water bath there is technically the microwave option.
 Remember to remove the meat from its plastic packaging, place it on a clean plate, and consult your microwave's defrost capabilities.
 These setting are often wildly inaccurate leading to partially cooked meat, so if you must use this method check on the meat every minute while it defrost to ensure its defrosting and not cooking